TGOlson/tweetbeat-node/README.md

 * Port original tweetbeat assets to node app, using websockets directly
 * Redo client-side app - look into react.
 * Show 'connecting' loading screen
-* Show error if websocket not connected.
+* Show error if websocket not connected or not supported.
+* ?